Highly Intelligent People

 Lesson Overview

 Sharp as a tack!
-In this lesson, students will learn about the topic of intelligence and how people perceive it.
-This lesson features a video that discusses the five signs that correlate with being highly intelligent.
-Students will learn and practice defining and non-defining relative clauses and vocabulary relating to this topic.
-The lesson includes plenty of engaging discussion activities and worksheets that have been developed for adult and teenage learners.
+In this lesson, students will explore the topic of intelligence and how it is perceived by others.
+The lesson features a video discussing five signs that are often linked to being highly intelligent.
+Students will learn and practice using defining and non-defining relative clauses, along with related vocabulary.
+The lesson includes plenty of engaging discussion activities and worksheets specifically developed for adult and teenage learners, ensuring a stimulating and interactive learning experience.

 Lesson Objectives